Send the link below via email or IMCopy

 Strategies for Establishing a Writing Habit.

-And schedule sessions 5-7 days a week, ideally around the same time each day.
+And schedule sessions 5-6 days a week, ideally around the same time each day.
 Sessions can be as short as 10-15 minutes!

 The Writing Log